mateogianolio/blockman/README.md

 #### `map = (data, f)`

 Like `Array.map()`, but iterates over blocks of **`data`**.
-The block size is inferred from the arguments supplied to the mapping function.
+The block size is inferred from the number of arguments supplied to the mapping function.
 The mapping function should always return an array.

 ```javascript
 var data = [1, 2, 3, 4, 5, 6];